leonardopaiva/pucrio-mvp-des-fs-advanced-micro-gateway-api/README.md

 The purpose of this micro-gateway-api is to consolidate information for all the microservices and the app.
 It should be used as a starting point and includes links to all of them, configuration details, and commands to clone them.

 This microservice is responsible for receiving all requests from the front-end and forwarding them to their respective microservices, thus acting as a gateway.
-It features routes for the following microservices: micro-auth-api (user login and registration), micro-queue-api (processing the synchronization queue for user data), and micro-appointments-api, currently used only for GET operations, as the data is saved through micro-queue.
+It features routes for the following microservices: micro-auth-api (user login and registration), micro-queue-api (processing the synchronization queue for user data), and micro-appointments-api, to save the appointment data directly (CREATE, PUT, DELETE, GET)

-Access the port of this microservice and you will have a Swagger interface to perform operations without depending on the front-end.
+***Access the port of this microservice and you will have a Swagger interface to perform operations without depending on the front-end.***

 # Project Setup Instructions

 **1. Configure Environment Variables**

-- Rename the .env.demo file to .env
+- ***Rename the .env.demo file to .env***
 - Set the values for the environment variables present in the file.
   This is necessary because user authentication and registration are performed through Amazon Cognito.
 - Create a user pool in Cognito (NOT necessary for mvp professors).